velartrill/velartrill.github.io/orig/out-of-the-dark.md

 "Lead the way," she murmurs demurely, and Safris laughs aloud.

-"Good girl, Cassi," she replies, favoring her with one last kiss as she reaches for the door.
+"Good girl, Cassi," she replies, favoring her with one last kiss.
 "Good girl."

 As Safris reaches for the door latch, Cassil nuzzles her shoulder.
 “Hey.
 For the record?”